geeknite/geeknite.github.io/_posts/2018-08-18-chain-reaction-cycles-discount-codes.md

 - ~~**SUMMERSAVE**- New users, save 10€ spending 50€~~
 - ~~**SALE2018** - Clearance items, save 10€ spending 75€~~

-These are not percentage based discounts that I prefer, because you get a discount proportional to what you spend, for example a bike, but for buying components or equipment are good discounts so use them.
+These are not percentage based discounts which I prefer, because you get a discount proportional to what you spend, for example a bike, but for buying components or equipment are good discounts so use them.

 Good shopping!